Waltham Butternut Squash

 Waltham is also one of the best keepers: if well cured and kept somewhere cool and dry, your butternuts will keep their eating quality well into spring.

 |Art Pack (25 seeds)||$4.79||In Stock | Packed for 2024|

 Direct sow after frost, or start indoors 2-3 weeks earlier.
 Transplant in hills spaced 6' apart, 3 plants per hill, or in rows 36" apart.
 Plants can grow 6' or more, so give plenty of space to take over.
-Mulch early to help suppress weeds.
-Butternut squash is easy to grow.
-Keep watered for the first couple weeks, and then--in most years--you can forget about them until October.
-Just don't get caught off guard by an early frost: once nipped, the fruits develop soft spots and quickly go bad in storage.
+Keep watered for the first couple weeks, and then—in most years—you can forget about them until October.
+Be sure to harvest before frost: once nipped, the fruits develop soft spots and quickly spoil in storage.
 Harvest when squash are buff-colored with no trace of green.
-Cure in a dry, warm place for a week or so, then store in a cool, dry, dark place.
+Cure somewhere warm and dry for a week, then store in a cool, dry, dark place.

 |Days to Germination||7-10 days|